Getting Into Oxbridge From Malaysia – Your Definitive Guide

 On the day of the interview, it’s important to ensure you have access to a quiet, well-lit location with access to a stable internet connection.
 You also need to ensure you have a good-quality microphone and camera so that you an effectively communicate with your interviewers.
 Don’t forget to ensure you have the necessary software installed to enter the virtual meeting room.
 If you don’t have access to a space like this, your school should be able to provide one.

 Most importantly, try your best to remain calm before you start.
-The nerves cannery easily get to you, which is normal but can impact your performance if you don’t take measures to relax and feel confident.
+The nerves can easily get to you, which is normal but can impact your performance if you don’t take measures to relax and feel confident.
+What you wear for the interviews isn’t too important, as long as it’s presentable and comfortable.

 “Before the interview, I felt pretty nervous and quite unsure of myself.
 But as the interview progressed, I started to settle down and was pretty immersed in solving the questions put before me.
 By the end of it, whilst still not confident that I did great, I felt that I had started to enjoy the interview and discussing engineering problems with the professors.”